LuisFernandezJr/LuisFernandezJr/README.md

 - 👋 Hi, I’m @LuisFernandezJr
-- 👀 I’m a Security Operations Engineer performing Threat Hunts and Security Investigations
+- 👀 I’m a Threat Analyst and Security Operations Engineer who performs performs Security Research and Security Investigations
-- 🌱 I’m currently into Reverse Engineering & Malware Analysis
+- 🌱 I’m typically interested in Reverse Engineering Malware, Ransomware, and hunting for security threats.

 <!---
 LuisFernandezJr/LuisFernandezJr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.